 The excise cut: what it means for your road trip#

-The biggest news for travellers since the crisis began: the fuel excise cut passed the Senate on the night of March 31, with bipartisan support.
-From April 1, the federal government has halved the fuel excise from 52.6 cents per litre to 26.3 cents per litre.
+The biggest cost lever for travellers since the crisis began: the fuel excise cut passed the Senate on the night of March 31, with bipartisan support.
+From April 1, the federal government halved the fuel excise from 52.6 cents per litre to 26.3 cents per litre.
+The states and territories topped that up with a further 5.7 cents per litre funded from their own GST revenue, taking the total saving at the pump to 32 cents per litre.
 The cut runs for three months, through to June 30, 2026.
 The Senate also passed new laws offering financial guarantees for companies buying fuel in the volatile world market.

 In practical terms, that's roughly $19 off a 65-litre tank, or about $14.50 off a 55-litre tank like you'd find in a RAV4.
 If you're towing and burning 18 litres per 100km over a two-week trip, the excise cut saves you around $100 in fuel costs.